 What does it mean to “Maintain” my battery?

 More batteries die every day from being undercharged than any other cause.
 A battery that is just sitting there, not hooked up, will discharge a certain small percentage by itself every single day.
-They have to be charged on a regular basis, wether they be hooked up to a vehicle or not.
+They have to be charged on a regular basis, whether they are hooked up to a vehicle or not.
 The health of the battery will suffer and ultimately fail if they are ignored and not charged for too long.
 We recommend monthly charging for a stored battery, along with using smart chargers/ maintainers that you can plug in and connect to the battery and it will maintain the battery for you.

 It is also critical that the charger be the right amperage for the battery.
 Essentially, a small battery needs a small charger, and a big battery needs a big charger.
 A lot of us were told it is best to trickle charge a battery at a low amperage.
 This is not always true.
 Give us a call or come down and tell us what your situation is, and we can guide you to the best charger for your needs.